feh-pined0/CCNA/Section 1 - Net Fundamentals/Wireless/Wireless Signal.md

 Wireless signals can be degraded by:

 - **Signal range**: different frequencies have different wavelengths.
-This relation is inversely proportional, meaning that the higher the frequency, the lower the wavelength.
+This relation is inversely proportional, meaning that the higher the frequency, the shorter the wavelength.
 The shorter the wavelength, the shorter the signal range.
 - **Signal traversal**: when traversing different bodies, radio frequencies suffer from **absorption** (the body transforms the frequency into heat), **reflection** (the body reflects the signal, making it difficult to reach the other side of the body), **refraction** (when the body makes the frequency travel at a different speed than in the air, causing frequency bends and latency), **diffraction** (when the frequency cannot go through the body and must travel around it) and **scattering** (when a material makes the frequency scatter in all directions).
 - **Signal overlapping**: when multiple devices are using the same frequency ranges and channels, they can interfere with each other, causing signal degradation.